elasticluster/elasticluster/docs/install.rst

   The code currently available on PyPI (ElastiCluster 1.2) is quite old and is lacking a number of important fixes and updates.
-Until ElastiCluster 1.3 is released, we suggest that you install from GitHub_ instead (see section :ref:`Installing development code from GitHub` below)
+Until ElastiCluster 1.3 is released, we suggest that you install from GitHub_ instead (see section :ref:`Installing development code from GitHub`_ below)

-Please follow the instructions in section `Install required dependencies`:ref: before proceeding.
+Please follow the instructions in section `Install required dependencies`_ before proceeding.

 It's quite easy to install `elasticluster` using `pip`_; the command